REMEDY : BNSSG referral pathways & Joint Formulary

 Referral to Neurosurgery - consider

-Patients with clinical suspicion of NPH and supporting imaging findings should be referred to neurosurgery (for consideration of VP shunt) via eRS (Neurosurgery -Adult Hydrocephalus - RAS)
+Patients with clinical suspicion of NPH and supporting imaging findings should be referred to neurosurgery (for consideration of VP shunt) via eRS (Neurosurgery -Adult Hydrocephalus - RAS).
+Please include the information in the section above or complete a referral form to ensure the referral can be appropriately triaged and prioritised.

 Patients must be fit enough/willing to undergo surgical treatment.
 Patients will undergo full pre-operative anaesthetic assessment if recommended for surgery.
 However, if prior optimisation of their chronic conditions is not achieved, this will result in a delay in treatment for elective surgery.
 In this regard, please ensure to optimise: